 We get lots of questions from people that find about Prey only after their devices go missing, and we hate to tell them we can't help them.
 So we decided to gather a few tips that may help locate a missing device without any anti-theft protection.
 There's always hope!

-This sounds like a no-brainer, but for the sake of completeness: if you’re device is a phone, start by calling your self!
-If might just be lying under a couch in your friend’s place.
+This sounds like a no-brainer, but for the sake of completeness: if your device is a phone, start by calling yourself!
+If might just be lying under a couch in your friend's place.

 Every time a phone logs into a particular network to make or receive calls, its IMEI number is automatically emitted and tracked.
 This gets registered with the service provider. […] The police has a database of phones which are in white, grey and black lists, so a phone which is in the black list is known to be stolen.
 Once it’s reported stolen by you, the IMEI number is blacklisted across the country.
 If an IMEI device on the black list is used to make a call, the police will get to know about it immediately.
 There is a chance that they will track the phone if it comes up for resale or reset.

 Did you have LogMeIn or other remote desktop solutionsinstalled on your system?If that's the case, you might be in luck!
 Even though watching what the thief is doing isn't enough for catching him/her, there's something better you can do: installingPrey!
 Wait for the right time when the thief clearly isn't using the device (like a long idle time), and use the remote access to download Prey from our download page, install it, and set it up.
 Using this you can gather all the important data you need to alter the police, get your stuff back, and put the bad guys in jail—like webcam pictures, map location, IP address, and screenshots.
 We know this works.

 LogMeIn is not the only choice, of course.
 Google Chrome also has a Remote Desktop extension that works pretty neat, but only on computers.

 The IP Address might get you the real one